hyiso/lint_staged/README.md

 Linting makes more sense when run before committing your code.
 By doing so you can ensure no errors go into the repository and enforce code style.
 But running a lint process on a whole project is slow, and linting results can be irrelevant.
 Ultimately you only want to lint files that will be committed.

 This project contains a script that will run arbitrary shell tasks with a list of staged files as an argument, filtered by a specified glob pattern.
-> If you've written one, please submit a PR with the link to it!

 ## Installation and setup